On the circumcenters of triangular orbits in elliptic billards: Overview of the problem

 \begin{remarque} Theorem \ref{thethm} is obvious in the particular case where the ellipse is a circle, because then the set of circumcenters is reduced to a single point.
 Thus, from now on \textit{we will consider that the ellipse is not a circle}. \end{remarque}

 There are many other results similar to theorem \ref{thethm}.
-Dan Reznik discovered experimentally the same result for the incenters of triangular orbits (cf the video \cite{reznik}) and \cite{romaskevich2014} (whose proof widely inspired ours) confirmed these observations by proving them. \cite{taba} proved that the loci of the centers of mass (and of an other particular point) of a $1$-parameter family of Poncelet $n$-gones in an ellipse is an ellipse homothetic to the previous one.
-It also mentions that a similar result was proved by Zaslawski, Kosov and Muzafarov for the orthocenters (\cite{zaslawski}, reference from \cite{taba}).
-And \cite{ronaldo} uses explicit calculations to prove that the loci of incenters and orthocenters of triangular orbits are ellipses, and describes them precisely.\\
+Dan Reznik discovered experimentally the same result for the incenters of triangular orbits (see the video \cite{reznik_youtube} and the github page \cite{reznik_github} written with Jair Koiller) and Romaskevitch (see \cite{romaskevich2014}, whose proof widely inspired ours) confirmed these observations by proving them.
+Tabachnikov and Schwartz, in \cite{taba}, proved that the loci of the centers of mass (and of an other particular point) of a $1$-parameter family of Poncelet $n$-gons in an ellipse is an ellipse homothetic to the previous one.
+They also mention that a similar result was proved by Zaslawski, Kosov and Muzafarov for the orthocenters (\cite{zaslawski}, reference from \cite{taba}).
+And Garcia (see \cite{ronaldo}) uses explicit calculations to prove that the loci of incenters and orthocenters of triangular orbits are ellipses, and describes them precisely.\\

-Before going into details, we give here a brief summary of the proof, which is inspired by the proof of \cite{romaskevich2014} where a lot of this article's ideas were found.
-Coming from this article, proposition \ref{lemma_olga} is particularly useful.
-We consider the projective complexified version of $\ccenters$, denoted by $\hat{\ccenters}$, which is an algebraic variety (consequence of Remmert Proper Mapping Theorem, cf \cite{GH} p.
+Before going into details, we give here a brief summary of the proof, which is inspired by \cite{romaskevich2014} (we use the same complex methods, see further).
+We consider a projective complexified version of $\ccenters$, denoted by $\hat{\ccenters}$, which turns out to be an algebraic curve (consequence of Remmert proper mapping theorem, see \cite{GH} p.
 34).
 Then we show that the intersection of the complex curve $\hat{\ccenters}$ with the foci line of the ellipse is reduced to two points, each one of them corresponding to a single triangular orbit.
-Further algebraic arguments on the intersection type of $\hat{\ccenters}$ with the foci line of $\ellipse$ allow to conclude that it is a conic.
-It's then easy to check that $\hat{\ccenters}$ is an ellipse since its real part is bounded.\\
+Further algebraic arguments on the intersection type of $\hat{\ccenters}$ with the foci line of $\ellipse$ allow to conclude that it is a conic, using Bezout theorem.
+It's then easy to check that $\hat{\ccenters}$ is an ellipse since its real part is bounded.